cabuelow/enabling-theories-of-change/README.md

 #### Evaluate robustness to violation of ‘missing at random’ assumption for *Ramsar Management* and *Conservation Spending* indicators

 1. 04_evaluate-MAR-consspend.R
-    - Assess robustness of model parameter estimation to violation of the ‘missing at random’ assumption for the *Conservation Spending* indicator (Fig S2)
+    - Assess robustness of model parameter estimation to violation of the ‘missing at random’ assumption for the *Conservation Spending* indicator (Fig S3)
 2. 04_evaluate-MAR-ramsmanage.R
-    - Assess robustness of model parameter estimation to violation of the ‘missing at random’ assumption for the *Ramsar Management* indicator (Fig S3)
+    - Assess robustness of model parameter estimation to violation of the ‘missing at random’ assumption for the *Ramsar Management* indicator (Fig S4)

 #### Run a cluster analysis on the predicted standard normal indicator values to classify countries into Enabling Profiles and produce a map

 1. 05_cluster.R
-    - Fig 1A
+    - Fig 2A

 #### Determine the importance of indicators for classifying countries into Enabling Profiles with classification trees

 1. 06_trees.R
-    - Fig 1B and C
+    - Fig 2B and C

 ####  Identify and map the main drivers of mangrove and seagrass loss in each Enabling Profile

 1. 07_drivers-loss.R
-    - Fig 2 and 3
+    - Fig 3 and 4

 #### Produce an ordination of standard normal indicator values for each country, and group by Enabling Profile

 1. 08_ordination.R
-    - Fig S6
+    - Fig S1

 #### Assess the robustness of Enabling Profiles

 1. 09_cluster-robustness.R
+    - Fig S7 and S8

+#### Validate missing value interpolation

+1. 10_imputation-validation.R
-    - Fig S4 and S5
+    - Fig S5

+#### Simulate missing nat at random and calculate prediction bias

+1. 11_simulate-mnar.R
+    - Fig S6

+#### Compare country pairwise clustering differences when variables are removed

+1. 12_compare-clusters.R
+    - Fig S9

 ### Data sources

 | Data category  | Indicator/Driver | Description | Source |